 The first game in the Muv-Luv series was released in 2003 and in fact contains two games, Muv-Luv Extra and Muv-Luv Unlimited.
 Unlimited is only available after you complete Muv-Luv Extra with both of the main heroines.
 Muv-Luv Unlimited is a radical departure from the original in both the plot and tone, but at the same time it brings up a lot of elements from the original.
 The third part released in 2006 is titled Muv-Luv Alternative and continues the plot where Muv-Luv Unlimited left off.
 Muv-Luv Alternative is the highest rated visual novel in the visual novel database.

 Simply said, the whole story feels very episodic.
 Most of the things that happen have little to no bearing on the game as a whole, from cooking contest, limousine racing, to lacrosse, they are just there as events.
 Not to say that this wasn’t any fun, it was extremely enjoyable and I often found myself laughing out loud to the gags, since all of them are over the top.
-The game strives to keep a light hearted mood and does so perfectly.
-The game has also some more tense and emotional sections which are also done pretty well, but Muv-Luv Extra is at its best when it tries to do what it does best and that is to be as over the top as possible.
+The game strives to keep a light-hearted mood and does so perfectly.
+The game has also some more tense and emotional sections which are done pretty well, but Muv-Luv Extra is at its best when it tries to do what it does best and that is to be as over the top as possible.

 On the other hand characters are pretty interesting.
 Even though everyone of them may be stereotypical, they all have enough character to be genuinely likeable.
-Kagami Sumika is the annoying but cute childhood friend.
-Mitsurugi Meiya the mysterious purple haired girl that you woke up with.
-Sakaki Chizuru, is the class representative who wears glasses, has high grades and is good at sports.
+Kagami Sumika is the annoying, but cute childhood friend.
+Mitsurugi Meiya is the mysterious purple haired girl that you woke up with.
+Sakaki Chizuru is the class representative who wears glasses, has high grades and is good at sports.
 Ayamine, a girl who doesn’t like to talk a lot but she often argues with Chizuru.
 Let’s not forget Tamase Miki the loli cat girl type.
 Yoroi Mikoto is Takeru’s best friend and worst rival who always shamelessly beats him in ValgerOn.
 Additionally there are two teachers, Marimo who is kind and caring and professor Yuuko who is the manipulative self-proclaimed genius.
 There are a ton of other characters each interesting in their own way.

-The game has a common route for two main characters, meaning that the whole game will be genuinely the same except a few specific sections.
-The only major difference for the two heroines is last day which is the ending.
+The game has a common route for two main characters, meaning that the whole game will be generally the same except a few specific sections.
+The only major difference for the two heroines is last day which is the very ending.
 Side heroines each have their own paths, branching into an individual route consisting of a couple of days.

 The game takes around 32 hours to go through all the routes.
-The first playthrough may take a while but after that you have the option to skip all read text, so it’s a breeze to see everything.
+The first playthrough may take a while, but after that you have the option to skip all read text, so it’s a breeze to see everything.

 The graphics are pretty impressive, it has quite a high production value to it.
 Visual novels usually have the problem where only one or two characters is on screen at once, that’s not the case here.
 There are scenes when there are six characters all on screen at the same time.
 When one character talks all the others change their facial expression depending on what is said.
 Each character’s text is colored differently, allowing you to easily follow conversations when there are multiple characters on screen.
 The backgrounds are also quite nice.
 The camera often pans around or zooms in and out, making the whole game seem a lot more dynamic.